Compliance

 - Statutory Paternity, Adoption, and Shared Parental Pay

-- Employers are reimbursed for some statutory payments via HMRC schemes.
+- Some statutory payments may be recoverable via HMRC schemes.

-- Employers must automatically enrol eligible employees into a workplace pension.
+- Automatically enrol eligible employees into a workplace pension.

 - The Pensions Regulator enforces compliance and can issue fines.